anonymous44401/OneTrack/README.md

 ## Required modules:

-To run OneTrack, the following modules are required.
+To run OneTrack, the modules listed in `requirements.txt` should be installed.
+These can be installed simultaneously by running

 ```
-dotenv
-flask
-requests
-rtt
-rttapi
+pip install /requirements.txt
 ```

 > [!TIP]